-Generally, SSA, CMS and CMS contractor, and Part D plan sponsor requests for correction or clarification are sent to the Appeals Policy and Operations Division for coordination and oversight.
+Generally, SSA, CMS and CMS contractor, Part D plan sponsor, and Council requests for correction or clarification are sent to the Appeals Policy and Operations Division for coordination and oversight.

-- SSA requests for correction or clarification on an IRMAA appeal are sent to Central Operations and hand delivered to the assigned adjudicator. - Council requests for correction or clarification are sent to Central Operations for coordination.

-For AdQIC clarifications, requests for correction or clarification are sent to the Appeals Policy and Operations Division for coordination and oversight.
+SSA requests for correction or clarification on an IRMAA appeal are sent to Central Operations and hand delivered to the assigned adjudicator.
+AdQIC requests for correction or clarification are sent to the Appeals Policy and Operations Division for coordination and oversight.
 The Appeals Policy and Operations Division directs the request to the Hearing Office Director or designee of the field office for the applicable adjudicator.
-As directed by the Hearing Office Director or designee, the field office administration team forwards the AdQIC clarification request to the applicable adjudicator, or Associate Chief ALJ when necessary (see OCPM 20.5.4.1).
-The Appeals Policy and Operations Division tracks clarification requests until resolved.
+As directed by the Hearing Office Director or designee, the field office administration team forwards the AdQIC clarification request to the applicable adjudicator, or Associate Chief ALJ when necessary (see OCPM 20.5.5.1).
+The Appeals Policy and Operations Division tracks these clarification requests until resolved.

-A request for correction or clarification does not stay or extend the 60 calendar day period to request Council review of a decision or dismissal,4 or the 30 calendar day period to request Chief ALJ review of a remand.5
+Note: A request for correction or clarification does not stay or extend the 60 calendar day period to request Council review of a decision or dismissal,5 or the 30 calendar day period to request Chief ALJ review of a remand.6 However, if an ALJ or attorney adjudicator issues an amended decision or amended dismissal in response to the request for correction or clarification, then the timeframe for requesting Council review will start on the date the amended disposition document is issued.

-20.5.4 How do we process a request to correct or clarify a decision, dismissal, remand, or data?
+20.5.5 How do we process a request to correct or clarify a decision, dismissal, remand, or data?